reecelikesramen/holmdahl.io/content/about.md

 # Looking Forward 🚀

-I'm excited to continue growing in tech and hope to explore graduate studies in Robotics, Applied Mathematics, or Machine Learning.
-I believe in staying curious and embracing new challenges.
+I'm charting a course to grow as a software engineer, focusing on building expertise in backend and full-stack development.
+My immediate goal is honing my craft in API development and scalable software design by taking on projects that challenge me to think architecturally.
+As I develop professionally, I'm keeping an eye toward graduate studies that compliment my role, or in specialized fields like robotics, AI, or computational physics.

 ---

-Feel free to reach out if you'd like to connect!
-I am active on these platforms:
+Reach out if you'd like to connect!
+I am active in these places:

 My direct inbox
-: _{{< copyText "reece@holmdahl.io" />}}_
+: {{< copyText "_reece@holmdahl.io_" />}}

 GitHub
 : [@reecelikesramen](https://github.com/reecelikesramen)